oristopo/nanoTAPR/README.md

 One way to reduce the noise on the display is to average the group delay readings over a number of samples.
 This delay reading is less noisy, but it may miss some important rapid changes in the phase response.
-Thus the VNA allows selecting how large this averaging function is.
+Thus the TAPR allows selecting how large this averaging function is.
 The number of samples included in the average is known as the *aperture* size of the measurement.